designstem/projects/algorithms/index.md

 -

 Ok, now you have three sliders &ndash; we have added ***rotation***.
-Play with them and see if you can create any interesting output.
+Play with them and see if you can create any exciting output.

 -